drmehmetismail/Game-Intelligence-and-Game-Point-Loss-for-Chess/README.md

 # Game-Intelligence-for-Chess
-For quick calculation of Game Intelligence (GI) and Game Point Loss (GPL) in chess games for a given .PGN file.
+For quick calculation of Game Intelligence (GI) and Game Point Loss (GPL) or Missed Points in chess games for a given .PGN file.

 ## Scripts
 1. `main.py`: main script.